 Tip number eight - consider dirty-cheap vintage lenses.

 I have two vintage lenses - SMC Super Takumar and Helios 44M.
-Both are used for many years, both are produced many years ago, and both are cheaper than 100 dollars.
+Both have been used for many years, both were produced many years ago, and both are cheaper than 100 dollars.

 Vintage lenses like those are not as good as today's constructions, but their advantage is the price.
 You can experience astrophotography almost for free with that kind of lenses.
-You can take your first pictures - they won't be perfect, but they will be very good to start with.
+You can take your first pictures - they won't be perfect, but they will be outstanding to start with.

 Tip number nine - post-processing.
 In astrophotography, post-processing is the king.

-If you want your astro-pictures to truly shine, you need to learn to post-process them.
-In your untouched pictures straight from the camera, a lot of details are just hidden.
+If you want your astro-pictures to shine genuinely, you need to learn to post-process them.
+In your untouched pictures straight from the camera, many details are just hidden.
 Post-processing reveals them.

 Remember - always shoot in RAW instead of JPEG.
 JPEG is a no-no in astrophotography.
-Shoot RAW in your camera fully capabilities.
+Instead, shoot RAW in your camera fully capabilities.

 10. Start Tracked even at the Beginning